 St. Thomas University is constantly striving to enhance the services provided to students and assist them towards the completion of their academic endeavors.
 Based on our core value of student success, deriving from our mission, we have focused our efforts on implementing best practices to enhance student success and timely degree completion!
-The Student Success Center (formerly known as the Bobcat Enrollment Center) is designed to eliminate gaps from admission to placement to academic advising, and provides students with a single location for those services.
+The Student Success Center is designed to eliminate gaps from admission to placement to academic advising, and provides students with a single location for those services.

-Location: Mimi Dooner Hall, Room 117

-Hours: Monday - Thursday from 8:00 AM to 7:00 PM

-Friday from 8:00 AM to 5:00 PM
+Location: Mimi Dooner Hall, Room 117 Hours: Monday - Thursday from 8:00 AM to 7:00 PM Friday from 8:00 AM to 5:00 PM Website: www.stu.edu/StudentSuccessCenter Email: studentsuccesscenter@stu.edu Phone: (305) 474-6900 Fax: (305) 474-6930

-Website: www.stu.edu/StudentSuccessCenter

-Email: studentsuccesscenter@stu.edu

-Phone: (305) 474-6900 Fax: (305) 474-6930